cpsamtec/virtuin/DOCUMENTATION.md

-Virtuin is a cross platform application that allows an operator to load, update, run, stop, and monitor your programs in an easy to use graphical interface.
+Virtuin is a cross platform application that allows an operator to load, update, run, stop, and monitor programs in an easy to use graphical interface.
 It is useful for areas such as production, testing, and research.

 Virtuin is language and platform agnostic.
 You can use whatever languages, platforms, and tools you like as long as they are supported by docker.

 In short, you will provide a docker compose file and a list of tasks to be executed.
-*Tasks* are your programs executables in a running service, ready to be run with specified arguments and environment variables.
+*Tasks* are your program executables in a running service, ready to be run with specified arguments and environment variables.
 Virtuin will handle ensuring the appropriate docker services are running.
 It will then display the list of tasks and information for an operator to utilize.